MISP/misp-website/_pages/tools.md

 * [MISpego](https://github.com/MISP/MISPego) - Maltego Transform to put entities into MISP events.
 * [MISP-maltego](https://github.com/MISP/MISP-maltego) - Set of Maltego transforms to inferface with a MISP instance.
 * [PyMISP](https://github.com/CIRCL/PyMISP) - Python library using the MISP Rest API.
+* [MISP-STIX-Converter](https://github.com/MISP/MISP-STIX-Converter) -  An utility repo to assist with converting between MISP and STIX formats.

 For the additional software created by the MISP project, check our [MISP project organization](https://github.com/MISP/).